I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 Clone the Template

-git clone https://github.com/mascotbot-templates/elevenlabs-avatar.git
+git clone https://github.com/mascotbot-templates/openai-realtime-avatar.git

-cd elevenlabs-avatar
+cd openai-realtime-avatar

 # Configure environment